scholzie/tiller/README.md

   this against an account that is not already empty.
 - Set up a non-root user with administrative privileges.
 Note the access key ID and secret access key.
+- Set up a role which is connected to the policy `AmazonEC2ContainerServiceforEC2Role` if you plan on using ECS and Docker.

 ### A bucket for secrets.
 A "secret bucket".
 Create an S3 bucket (with versioning, preferably) to store secrets in.